What are the main sources of light pollution?

-Many of the large electronic sign boards in the cities and on highways are lit up by powerful lights that focus on the boards from below.
+Many of the large electronic signboards in the cities and on highways are lit up by powerful lights that focus on the boards from below.
 Lights end up reflected upwards off the boards.
-Restaurants, discos, pubs, games and shops in the cities also use a lot of light to attract costumers.
+Restaurants, discos, pubs, games, and shops in the cities also use a lot of light to attract customers.
 Many of the lights they use are not directed to any particular place, making its dispersion more than intended.

 Night Sports grounds:

 Floodlights that light stadiums and other places of sports often contribute to light pollution as the powerful lights end up upwards.
 These include the large light posts on the car parks.

 In some cities, hundreds of miles of powerful streetlights stay on all night.
 This, together with the vehicles that use the roads all contribute a lot to the light being directed above and to other unintended places.
 It has been estimated that about 35% to 50% of all light pollution is produced by roadway lighting (Ref 13). — LIGHT POLLUTION ENVIRONMENTAL EFFECTS OF ROADWAY LIGHTING, Carl Shaflik, BASc, PEng